-The WeissSat 1 is a 1U CubeSat mission by the Weiss School in Palm Beach Gardens, Florida, to validate a a Lab-on-a-Chip system on a nanosatellite.
+The WeissSat 1 is an 1U CubeSat mission by the Weiss School in Palm Beach Gardens, Florida, to validate a Lab-on-a-Chip system on a nanosatellite.

 This technology demonstration mission is to collect and transmit sensor data, and validate a novel lab-on-a-chip system.
 The team will also develop a technology based on Live/Dead fluorescent dye staining approach and microfluidics to permit in-situ bioanalytical assessment of the viability of selected aerobic and anaerobic bacteria thawed out after different periods of being entrapped in water ice.

-It was selected in 2017 by NASA to be launched as part of the ELaNa program.
-The satellite was launched on Spaceflight Industry's SSO-A multi-satellite launch on a Falcon-9 v1.2 (Block 5) rocket.
+It was selected in 2017 by NASA's CubeSat Launch Initiative (CSLI) to be launched as part of the ELaNa program.
+The satellite was launched on Spaceflight Industry's SSO-A multi-satellite launch on the ELaNa-24 mission on a Falcon-9 v1.2 (Block 5) rocket.

 |Type / Application:||Technology|